-Let’s say that there is toxicity with too much bleeding and I told you that there would be an antidote
+Let’s say that there is toxicity with too much bleeding,

 in which it would inhibit fibrinolysis by inhibiting the conversion of plasminogen into plasmin.

 Take a look over to the right and I need you to focus on aminocaproic acid.

-By TPA, I'm referring to tissue plasminogen activator.
-These are your thrombolytics.
+By tPA I'm referring to tissue Plasminogen Activator.